 We had a simple formula to which we adhered during those winter surf launches to minimise the risk involved.
 A basic rule of thumb when kayaking, regardless of the time of year, is to only wear that in which you’d be able to swim.

 Obviously, this rules out the trusty woollen jumper.
 However fire retardant they might be, you sure as hell don’t ever want to swim for your life while wearing one.
-Because we are dealing with Queensland weather, not Antarctic blasts, we only need moderate protection from the elements.
+Because we are dealing with Queensland weather, not Antarctic blasts, we only need moderate protection from the elements for kayak safety in winter..

 Even a bomber jacket is going to be a significant hindrance if things go pear shaped and you end up in the drink.
 I usually wear a compression top under a medium-weight long-sleeved shirt that is adequate for most coastal mornings, especially after the physical activity involved during a beach launch.